mypdns/matrix/tools/privacy_policy.md

 **2. How we use `1` data**

-  We use those data **ONLY** to provide this service and never share them with others.
+  We use following data **ONLY** to provide this service and **never share** them with others.

+  - `a`:
-  - `a`:  to read GitLab 's `account status` (banned or not) and its `username`
+    - For reading GitLab 's `account status` (banned or not) and its `username`.
-    - _Other information like your email address is NEVER read, shared, or collected._
+      - Other information like your email address is **NEVER** read, shared, or collected.
+    - If you do not want to send token, there are ways you can collaborate:
+      - "reporter_guest website" and "Reporter add-on" allows you to join as guest.
   - `b`, `c`:
-    - 1. to create, update or improve an issue on your behalf
+    - 1. To create, update or improve an issue on your behalf
-    - 2. to return requested data to you
+    - 2. To return requested data to you
+    - 3. To improve project Matrix
+  - `d`:
-  - `d`: to save your custom configuration so you can use it again later
+    - To save your custom configuration so you can use it again later.
+      - The website does not use Cookies at all.

 **3. How long do we keep those data**